Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.1A.
 Set up the Environment
 •	With your account, download and connect all related files.
+You can also get these from the Dashboard Youtube Video Preview Link.

 •	Watch Installation videos in Youtube Channel